-For green politics it is a window of opportunity for talking to and influencing people across party This time around, the tines. are all the greater opportunities because so many members of the conventional opposition parties now showing positive are а interest in listening to the Greens.
-It is a phenomenon that I have remarked on before, but I make no apology for returning to the theme Over the past few months now. things do appear to have started moving, and it is time that GL readers had an update.
+For green politics it is a window of opportunity for talking to and influencing people across party This time around, the are all the greater opportunities because so many members of the conventional opposition parties now showing positive а interest in listening to the Greens.
+It is a phenomenon that I have remarked on before, but I make no apology for returning to the theme Over the past few months things do appear to have started moving, and it is time that GL readers had an update.

-As Jon Carpenter reported in the end-of-year Issue (GL58), Tony Benn's Chesterfield conference was In many ways a disappointment, and showed just how far even the supposedly radical parts of the traditional left have still to go to get to what we would recognise greenness.
-Nevertheless, 85 Chesterfield did provide an opportunity to make contacts with some of those on the left who are most conscious of the need for new thinking and most in tune with the green perspective.
+As Jon Carpenter reported in the end-of-year Issue (GL58), Benn's Chesterfield conference was In many ways a disappointment, and showed just how far even the supposedly radical parts of the traditional left have still to go to get to what we would recognise greenness.
+Nevertheless.
+Chesterfield did provide opportunity to make contacts with some of those on the left who are most conscious of the need for new thinking and most in tune with the green perspective.
 These contacts have led to a steering committee to promote a green/ socialist with the active conference. support of the Socialist Society, SERA and the newly-formed Association of Socialist Greens.
 The list of individual sponsors includes Jonothan Porritt, Jeremy Corbyn MP, Peter Tactchell and Peter Hain, as well as writer Jeremy Seabrook and New Statesman editor Stuart Weir.
 Urgent attempts are underway to remedy the current relative lack of women sponsors to add to the Penny Kemp (Green of names Debble Taylor Party), (New Internationalist), Hilary Wainwright (The Socialist Conference), Fiona Weir (END) and Kate Soper.
-I have omitted mention of a number of other male sponsors, including myself, in order to give a semblence of the gender balance which is desired!
+I have omitted mention of a number of other male sponsors, including myself, in order to give a semblence of the gender balance which is that was so lacking at the first.
+Any readers interested in this initiative should contact the National Green Socialist Conference, c/o The Socialist Society, 9 Poland St. London WIV 3DG.

 The present plan is for this conference to take place in April, provided that a suitable venue can be found.
-There are many who are hoping that, among other things, it will provide the clear direction for the second Chesterfield conference that was so lacking at the first.
-Any readers interested in this initiative should contact the National Green Socialist Conference, c/o The Socialist Society, 9 Poland St, London W1V 3DG.

-In parallel with these developments.
-Tim Cooper has been following up the initiative which he began by presenting a areen challenge at the Liberal Party Conference last September.
+There are many who are hoping that, among other things, it will provide the clear direction for the second Chesterfield conference parallel with these developments.
+Tim Cooper has been following up the initiative which he began by presenting a green challenge at Party Conference last September.
 On January 16th he and Simon Hughes MP hosted an afternoon of workshops between greens and radical Liberals at the LSE and it is expected that this too will lead to a full-scale conference, probably also in April.
 The timing of this will be particularly significant for radical and greenish Liberals, who will by then be faced with an acute personal decision in the light of the final shape of the new LSD merged party.
 Details of this are available from Tim Cooper, 25 Dukes Ave, London W4 2AA.